-Once you completed the steps, you should now be able to watch your TV shows online or listen to music with a consistent volume range.
+Once you complete the steps, you should now be able to watch your TV shows online or listen to music with a consistent volume level.

-Keep in mind that you can also use the Loudness Equalization option on Windows 10 to boost sound volume, even when you max it out, and you’re still hearing things too low.
-As you probably noticed this option “reduces perceived volume differences”, which makes quiet and loud sounds easier to hear.
+In addition, you can also use the Loudness Equalization option on Windows 10 to boost sound volume, even when you max it out, and you’re still hearing things too low.
+As you probably noticed this option “reduces perceived volume differences,” which makes quiet and loud sounds easier to hear.

 It’s important to note that most media applications include some sort of “loudness equalization” or “volume normalization” feature.
 However, Windows 10, similar to Windows 8.1, Windows 7, and older versions, features an option that allows to normalize volume system-wide.